bojdell/es-workshop/README.md

 Once this has completed, the data will be available in ES inside the index `tweets`.

 ### Run the Web Server
-To run our demo search engine, `cd` into `es-workshop` and run `node server.js`.
+To run our demo search engine, `cd` into `es-workshop` and run `ruby server.rb`.
 The server will start listening on port `3000`, and if you navigate to [http://localhost:3000](http://localhost:3000), you can begin interacting with the app.

 ### Warmup
 Edit the file `public/js/basicQuery.js` to also retrieve the field for a user's profile pic (hint: copy the query into Sense and play around with it.
 You will need to provide a value for `queryString`.
 Try removing the field filters to see what data is available on each tweet.)